tacettinkustu/microverse-capstone-1/README.md

 ## UI Designer

--Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).
+Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).
+But, I personalized for my purposes.

 Feel free to check the [issues page](../../issues/).